 This board is responsible for public library programs and service policy formation.
 Meets monthly.

-This committee is responsible for researching and making recommendation to the Board of Selectmen regarding the improvement and maintenance of the quality of Martin’s Pond.
+This committee is responsible for researching and making recommendations to the Select Board regarding the improvement and maintenance of the quality of Martin’s Pond.
 It also initiates and maintains programs held at the pond.

 Mobile Home Rent Control Board